A standard homeowner’s insurance policy does not cover

 Area and with a mortgage backed by federal programs such as Fannie Mae and

 Freddie Mac.
-Owning flood insurance is necessary to maintain eligibility for
+Having flood insurance is necessary to maintain eligibility for

 any federal or federally related financial reconstruction or acquisition

-between 25 percent to 30 percent of flood insurance claims occur in non-special flood hazard
+between 25 percent to 30 percent of flood insurance claims occur outside special flood hazard

 called Preferred Risk Policies (PRPs) and are less expensive than policies for